Anonymity-washing: Introduction

 Anonymization is widely regarded as a crucial tool for protecting privacy in an era of big data processing.
 Theoretically, it serves as a means to mitigate risks associated with the misuse of personal data by ensuring that individuals can no longer be identified.
 In practice, however, anonymization remains an imprecise science, often misunderstood and misapplied.
 Many datasets that are presented as anonymized continue to pose significant re-identification risks due to improper techniques or evolving technological capabilities.
 This gap between the intended function of anonymization and its real-world implementation has led to growing concerns about \textit{anonymity-washing} — a phenomenon in which organizations claim to have achieved strong privacy protections through anonymization while failing to provide meaningful safeguards.
 Note that anonymity-washing is a specialized form of \textit{privacy-washing}\footnote{a particularly timely research theme, see \url{https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/25112}}~\cite{cirucci2024oversharing}.

 The General Data Protection Regulation (GDPR) establishes anonymization as a mechanism through which personal data can be rendered outside the scope of data protection laws.
 Recital 26 of the GDPR defines anonymization as the process by which data is \textit{``rendered anonymous in such a manner that the data subject is not or no longer identifiable.''} However, the absence of clear, practical guidance on how to achieve this standard has resulted in inconsistent implementations and legal uncertainties.
 Many organizations either overestimate the effectiveness of their anonymization processes or struggle to comply due to conflicting regulatory interpretations.
-Additionally, courts have recognized that anonymization is never absolute — what is considered anonymous today may become identifiable tomorrow as technology advances.
+Additionally, courts have recognized that anonymization is never absolute — what is considered anonymous\footnote{In this paper we use the word \textit{anonymous} whenever we cite or reference a text that has used the same expression.} today may become identifiable tomorrow as technology advances.
 Despite the importance of anonymization, the regulatory and educational landscape remains fragmented and inadequate.
 On one end of the spectrum, legal guidelines provide high-level definitions and compliance requirements but lack technical specificity.
 On the other end, academic research offers rigorous, mathematically grounded approaches to anonymization that are often inaccessible to practitioners who do not have advanced expertise in statistics or computer science.
 This disconnect has left engineers, data scientists, and policymakers without the necessary tools to implement anonymization effectively.
 The result is widespread reliance on outdated or insufficient methods---such as k-anonymity and l-diversity---that have been repeatedly shown to fail against modern re-identification attacks~\cite{gadotti2024anonymization}.